Associate Professor David Mancini, Director

 The Division of Music is devoted to the advancement of music performance and scholarship; preparation of the next generation of music professionals; and service to the artistic life of the community, nation and world.
 Students in the Division of Music pursue the Bachelor of Arts or Bachelor of Music degree.
 Majors and minors offered by the division are described below.
 All music programs are accredited by the National Association of Schools of Music.

 Music is a dual admit program: in addition to meeting University admission criteria, first-year and transfer applicants intending to major in music must complete an audition prior to matriculation.
 Auditions assess a prospective student’s previous experience and potential for success in the intended major.
 Entering students intending to major in composition must submit a portfolio of original compositions and pass a performance audition.
-Both the Division of Music and the University must accept the candidate in order for him or her to be classified as a music major.
+Both the Division of Music and the University must accept the candidate in order for the student to be classified as a music major.
 Information regarding auditions may be obtained at www.smu.edu/musicadmission or by contacting the Office of the Associate Director for Music Admission of the Division of Music.
 In decisions regarding advanced placement, the Division of Music considers transfer credits and AP test results; however, departments reserve the right to give additional tests to determine the most appropriate placement in any course sequence.

 Concert performances are presented in Caruth Auditorium, a 490-seat concert hall, the 168-seat Robert J. O’Donnell Lecture-Recital Hall, Perkins Chapel, and the Dr. Bob and Jean Smith Auditorium in the Meadows Museum.
 Opera productions are presented in the 400-seat Bob Hope Theatre.
 The Jake and Nancy Hamon Arts Library houses an inspiring collection of more than 110,000 books and scores, more than 31,000 audio and video recordings, and more than 100,000 items in special collections of research materials such as the Van Katwijk Music Collection.